What to Expect in Worship

 - an offering, collecting financial donations for the work of the congregation or for justice work in the community

-- a sermon given by our Minister Rev. Elizabeth Lerner Maclay, a guest speaker, or a member of the congregation
+- a sermon given by our Senior Minister Rev. Elizabeth Lerner Maclay, a guest speaker, or a member of the congregation

 From time to time, our worship services incorporate children and youth from the Church School, intergenerational holiday celebrations, new member recognition, longer musical performances, child dedications, or a Coming of Age ceremony.